LEAN-96/RAG-Demystified/README.md

 2. Chunking: Next, we break the text into smaller pieces, kind of like cutting a big cake into slices.
 This helps the model handle the information better, especially since it can only process a certain amount at a time (Limited context window).
 Chunk size plays a role in how our system understands information.
 When a chunk contains multiple ideas, the semantic relationship based on the whole chunk might not precisely show the importance of the main information.
 This could lead to confusion or inaccurate results.
 Choosing a smaller chunk gives a clearer context, focusing on specific details.
 On the other hand, larger chunks include more information, but some of it might not be directly related to what the user is looking for.
 So, finding the right balance is key to getting accurate and relevant results.

-4. Encoding and Vectorization: Now comes the tricky part: turning words into numbers!
+3. Encoding and Vectorization: Now comes the tricky part: turning words into numbers!
 We use embedding models to do this, which help our computer understand the meaning behind the words and how they're related to each other.
 These models, also known as encoding models or **bi-encoders**, are trained on a large corpus of data, making them powerful enough to encode chunks of documents into single vector embeddings.
 Vector embeddings are dense representations of objects in a continuous high-dimensional vector space, capturing semantic relationships between objects through distance and direction.
 Referencing back to [Dense passage retriever model](https://github.com/facebookresearch/DPR) from Facebook AI, the index encoding model utilized the document encoder BERT.

+"*d(z) is a dense representation of a document produced by a BERT_BASE document encoder*" (Lewis P, Perez E, Piktus A, et al (2021) Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks)

 $$\text{d(z)= BERT}_{d}(z)$$
 ==

-"*d(z) is a dense representation of a document produced by a BERT_BASE document encoder*" (Lewis P, Perez E, Piktus A, et al (2021) Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks)

-5. Storage in Vector Database: Finally, we store these encoded chunks in a vector database.
+4. Storage in Vector Database: Finally, we store these encoded chunks in a vector database.
 This specialized database is designed to manage and search embedded vectors.
 This makes it easy for the retriever to find what it needs quickly when we ask it questions later on.
 Researcher from Facebook used an FAISS index as vector database.

-Or in the words of the authors:

 "*During inference time, we apply the passage encoder EP (p) to all the passages and index them using FAISS ofﬂine.
 FAISS is an extremely efﬁcient, open-source library for similarity search and clustering of dense vectors, which can easily be applied to billions of vectors.*" (Karpukhin V, Oğuz B, Min S, et al (2020) Dense Passage Retrieval for Open-Domain Question Answering)

 $$\text{E}_{P}(p)$$
 ==